01binary/zeroweb/src/articles/kalman-filter.md

 ## overview

 The Kalman filter is great at interpreting noisy or uncertain measurements from a variety of sources like servo encoders, GPS, and radar.
-This makes it ideal for use with dynamic systems like self-driving cars and robots.
+This makes it ideal for use with dynamic systems like robots and autonomous vehicles.

+Signal processing algorithms like the Kalman filter are taught in Electrical and Mechanical Engineering programs, but self-taught robotics enthusiasts have blurred the line between hobby and applied science.

+As a result, this technique is as popular as ever, but most sources make it more complicated than necessary and fail to provide code examples.

 ## background